Medical Negligence Claims

 What is the process of making a clinical negligence claim?

-The next stage is for our solicitors to make contact with the hospital, NHS Trust or private practice that was responsible for the negligence that caused your injury.
+The next stage is for your solicitor to make contact with the hospital, NHS Trust or private practice that was responsible for the negligence that caused your injury.
 The letter sent to them will detail your case against them and ask them to confirm whether or not they accept responsibility.
 If they do accept liability, your solicitor will see if an interim compensation payment can be secured.
 This is a part payment of the final settlement award and can be used to fund any medical treatment you require or help cover some of your ongoing expenses.
 This can be especially useful if your injuries have resulted in a loss of earnings, which may affect your ability to pay your mortgage, rent or other household bills.

 To build a strong case against those responsible, evidence will need to be gathered from various sources, which will include independent medical professionals.
 Medical reports will be produced which detail the standard of care received, how this fell short of what should have been expected and the implications this has had on you and your health.
 A medical expert will also be asked to evaluate how your injury or illness may impact you in the future, and if any long term care may be required.